maxdemaio/max-nextjs/data/blog/machine-language.md

 Input and output devices interact with the CPU with drivers.
 Drivers know the protocol on how to talk to the CPU.
 Example I/O devices would be a keyboard, mouse, camera, screen, and many more.
 This can work by memory mapping locations specific to the I/O devices.

 When the CPU executes these machine instructions in sequence there is a flow control.
-Occasionally you need to jump unconditionally to another location to loop.
-You can also do condition jumps to check if conditions are met.
+Occasionally we need to jump unconditionally to another location to loop.
+We can also do condition jumps to check if conditions are met.

 ## The Hack Computer and Machine Language